 The purpose of this policy section is to establish criteria related to the fundraising initiatives and activities of the Foundation.

-The Foundation appreciates the contributions made by its donors and acknowledges the importance and impact that donors have on the ongoing success of the Foundation.
+The Foundation appreciates the contributions made by its donors and acknowledges the importance and impact donors have on the ongoing success of the Foundation.
 The Foundation is dedicated to cultivating its relationship with donors and ensuring that donors remain satisfied.

-The Foundation is committed to honouring donor and prospective donor requests to (i) limit the frequency of contact; (ii) not be contacted by telephone or other technology; (iii) receive printed material concerning the Foundation; and (iv) discontinue contact.
+The Foundation is committed to honouring donor, and prospective donor requests to (i) limit the frequency of contact; (ii) not be contacted by telephone or other technology; (iii) receive printed material concerning the Foundation; and (iv) discontinue contact.

 Foundation staff should record requests to ensure that they are honoured.

 The Foundation does not lend, exchange, rent, or sell its donor list.

 Donors can indicate that they wish to have their charitable donation considered anonymous.
 The Foundation will honour all donor requests to remain anonymous.
 This includes requests to remain anonymous in terms of (i) the amount of the donor’s contribution and (ii) having his or her name publically released as a supporter of the Foundation.